gbv/beaconspec/beacon.md

 uppercase `Z` character MUST be present in the absence of a numeric time zone offset.
 This field corresponds to the `dcterms:modified` property.

-For instance the following valid timestamp values, expressed in BEACON text
+For instance the following valid timestamp values, expressed in BEACON format:
-format:

      #TIMESTAMP: 2012-05-30
      #TIMESTAMP: 2012-05-30T15:17:36+02:00